dashkite/rio/docs/reference.md

 # Querying the DOM for the gadget that has loaded and is `ready`
-hello_world = await $ "x-hello-world"
+helloWorld = await $ "x-hello-world"

-# Now we can use `hello_world` as a handle on the DOM element and modify it.
+# Now we can use `helloWorld` as a handle on the DOM element and modify it.
-hello_world.value = "Hello, World!"
+helloWorld.value = "Hello, World!"
 ```

 ### $$